Chris Faulkner

-Christopher Alan Faulkner (born April 13, 1960) is an American former professional football tight end who played in the National Football League (NFL) for the Los Angeles Rams and San Diego Chargers.
-He was selected by the Dallas Cowboys in the fourth round of the 1983 NFL draft after playing college football at the University of Florida.
+Christopher Alan Faulkner (born April 13, 1960) is an American former professional football player who was a tight end in the National Football League (NFL) for the Los Angeles Rams and San Diego Chargers.
+He was selected by the Dallas Cowboys in the fourth round of the 1983 NFL draft after playing college football for the Florida Gators.

 Early life

 Faulkner was born in Tipton, Indiana.
 He attended Hamilton Heights High School in Arcadia, Indiana.
 He had never played organized football until his senior year, when he was used as a running back and punter.

 College career

 Faulkner enrolled at the University of Florida in Gainesville, Florida, where he walked on and was redshirted, before being converted into a tight end and earning a scholarship.

 As a freshman, he was the team's second leading receiver with 22 receptions for 246 yards and 4 touchdown catches (tied for the SEC lead).

 In 1980, he was named SEC sophomore of the year and All-SEC, after recording 24 receptions (tied for second on the team), 259 receiving yards (third on the team) and 3 receiving touchdowns (tied for the team lead).
 He has 9 receptions for 64 yards and 2 touchdowns against Georgia Tech.
 He also started 2 games at offensive guard.

 As junior, he only played in 6 games because of injuries and finished with a disappointing 6 receptions for 61 yards and one touchdown.

 As a senior, he split time with Mike Mularkey, posting 19 receptions (sixth on the team) for 186 yards (sixth on the team) and no touchdowns.
 In the Hula Bowl, he made 5 receptions for 64 yards.
 He finished his college career with 71 receptions for 752 yards and eight touchdowns.